Skip to main content

 Due Process

-1. The AASB adheres to its Due Process Manual in developing or adopting assurance standards.
-The Due Process Manual is made available to the public, and is reviewed no later than three years after the completion of the previous review.
+1. The AASB adheres to its Standard-setting Due Process Manual in developing or adopting assurance standards.
+The Due Process Manual is available to the public.
 In developing assurance standards, the AASB undertakes research, discussions, and public consultations to maintain the objectivity of the process and the quality of the output.
 In adopting International Standards on Auditing (ISAs) and other international standards developed by the International Auditing and Assurance Standards Board (IAASB), the AASB takes steps to satisfy itself that the IAASB has followed appropriate processes.

 2. The AASB may delegate to the Chair of the AASB the authority to approve final changes to be made before the issuance of documents.